 I mean, come on.
 People with those other skin types aren’t even the ones with real problems.
 For those of us with skin that sometimes feels like sandpaper, many traditional regimens can actually do a number and make matter worse.
 If your face ever feels tight and flaky, you know that there are a few very important skincare rules to keep in mind—and some things that you should always skip.
 Here are 7 of the things you should never, ever do if you have dry skin.

 If you have normal or oily skin, it’s probably fine to skip a day of moisturizing here and there.
 Not so if you’re dry.
 If you have dry skin, you need to break out the big guns.

 To begin with, you’ll probably want to consider using two moisturizers.
 Use a rich moisturizer in the evening after washing your face, and a lighter moisturizer with SPF of at least 30 in the morning before applying makeup.
 Be sure to apply moisturizer on your neck and hands as well.

 You can also amp up the hydration with natural oils on top of your evening moisturizer.
-Argan oil, avocado oil, and jojoba oil are all great for dry skin and can be found online or in health food stores (just be sure to avoid buying anything with added fragrance or any added ingredients).
+Argan oil, almond oil, and jojoba oil are all great for dry skin and can be found online or in health food stores (just be sure to avoid buying anything with synthetic fragrance).

 Dry skin often leads to flakiness, and the first impulse is often to scrub the flakes away.
 When you have dry skin, this is the worst thing that you can do, especially if you’re using an exfoliant every day.
 Over-exfoliating is only going to irritate (and therefore dry out) your skin more.
 Limit your exfoliation to one to three times a week, and avoid any products that have beads or grains that tear at your skin.